johnridesabike/acutis/docs/api.md

 ## Sources

 The `Source` module's functions are for classifying different types of sources to prepare them for the compiler.
-They return an private data type that the compiler uses.
+They return an internal data type that the compiler uses.

+⚠️ Note: The first `name` argument for each source will be the name used if the you include the template as a [component].
+The compiler currently allows you to name your templates anything you want, but they must adhere to the component naming syntax to be usable as components.

 ### `Source.string`